Facundo Astudillo Castro: Investigation

 On 17 July, Astudillo Castro's mobile provider informed that around 19 hours on March 30, pings from the Facebook app were sent by the disappeared's phone.
 This was registered by two sites, one located in the National Route 3, and the other in the Bahía Blanca petrochemical pole.
 On 21 July, the disappeared's mother made a substitution request on the federal prosecutor, Santiago Ulpiano Martínez, citing wrongdoings in the June 19th search, such as contacting the Buenos Aires province police (which was at the moment already taken off the investigation) and data leaks published on Facebook.

 Between the 25 and 27 of July, a new search was made, comprising the area between the entrance to the Villarino partido (department) and the Aguará train station.
-It also covered a part of National Route 3, and involved the use of canine units, Federal Police drones and tactical divers from the National Prefecture.
+It also covered a part of National Route 3, and involved the use of canine units, Federal Police drones, and tactical divers from the National Prefecture.

 On 29 July, federal judge María Gabriela Marrón denied the request for prosecutor substitution, on the ground of considering it procedurally incorrect.

 On 31 July, a new search using canine units was performed in the Teniente Origone precinct, where in an abandoned cellblock an object that could belong to Astudillo Castro was found.
 His mother claims it was gifted to him by his grandmother.

 On 7 August, and by request of the disappeared's family, new searches using canine units were performed in Mayor Buratovich, around the 780-kilometre mark of National Route 3.
 Burnt bone remains were found, which at the moment of the search could not be determined to belong to any person in particular.
-The young man's family belongs he was taken into a police patrol in the whereabouts of this finding.
+The young man's family believes he was taken into a police patrol vehicle in the whereabouts of this finding.

-On 8 August, it was revealed that the girlfriend and the brother of the disappeared had been threatened by the Buenos Aires provincial policemen in search of a confession, as well as that an illegal raid had been carried out at the family's home.
-The prosecutor said that these actions, despite being qualified as felony, actually exposed the will of the police to find the young man, more than being indicative of a cover-up.
+On 8 August, it was revealed that the girlfriend and the brother of the disappeared had been threatened by the Buenos Aires provincial policemen in search of a confession and that an illegal raid had been carried out at the family's home.
+The prosecutor said that these actions, despite being qualified as a felony, actually exposed the will of the police to find the young man, more than being indicative of a cover-up.

 The disappeared's family made a second substitution request on the federal prosecutor, Santiago Ulpiano Martínez, on the 8th of August after he denied an arrest request on several policemen.

 The prosecutor's office bought a new SIM from Claro with the disappeared young man's number, to be analyzed by the Federal Police.
 With this SIM card, the police entered to Astudillo Castro's WhatsApp account from a fresh cellphone.